Howard-Z/UCLA-SMV-CAN/README.md

 # UCLA SMV CAN Bus Library
 This is the UCLA Bruin Racing SMV CAN Bus communication library for the ESP32, Teensy 4, and RP2040 CAN.
 This guide **DOES NOT** cover wiring guides.
+This library can be found in the *Arduino library manager** by simply searching "UCLA".

 ## Hardware Overview
 For this library we are using 3 different microcontrollers